SGrondin/unblock.us.org/README.md

 There's no logging/history whatsoever, except for how many requests/second it serves.

-All Twitter requests are hijacked and then tunnelled to Twitter's servers.
+All requests for domains listed in settings.js are tunneled instead, to avoid the IP ban.

+TODO:

+* Cleaner restart/reload
+* Support subdomain wildcard

 # Install